KevinChuaKw/basic-of-data-base/readme.md

 Whenever you reopen the gitpod server.
 There is a need to run this piece of code 'sudo dpkg -i mongosh.deb' in the terminal

 To connect to the mongo database, you will need to use the connection string under database and put the data string into the terminal followed by the passward 'haha123'
+You should be seeing "Atlas atlas-fi1sr9-shard-0 [primary]" when you are connected to the database.

+To exit the database key in "control+c" in the terminal